ewwmy/cheatsheets/typescript-en.md

 function getUser<T extends string | number>(id: T): UserOrUserPersisted<T> {
   if (typeof id === 'number') {
-    // need to explicitly cast to `UserOrUserPersisted<T>` because `typeof id === 'number'` is an only JavaScript runtime check and is not related to type-checking in TypeScript return new User() as UserOrUserPersisted<T>
+    // need to explicitly assert as `UserOrUserPersisted<T>` because `typeof id === 'number'` is an only JavaScript runtime check and is not related to type-checking in TypeScript return new User() as UserOrUserPersisted<T>
   } else {
     return new UserPersisted() as UserOrUserPersisted<T>